The decision to leave the EU lead many to believe that UK residents would reconsider moving to Europe after Brexit.

 As part of this agreement you can apply for ‘settled status’.
 Provided you are legally resident in an EU country you will retain your right to reside, work, study or open a business.
 This will also extend to other rights such as access certain healthcare benefits and state pensions.

-This was not extended to include the right to free movement however, which will end on 29 March 2019.
-Therefore, if you wish to retain those rights you must move to your intended country before the deadline.
+This was not extended to include the right to free movement however, which will end on 31 October 2019.
+Therefore, if you wish to retain those rights you may need to move to your intended country before the deadline.

 No onward movement agreement